-Respiratory syncytial virus (RSV) is a respiratory virus that infects the lungs and breathing passages.
+Respiratory syncytial virus (RSV) is a respiratory virus that infects the nose, throat, lungs, and breathing passages.
 In the US, RSV causes infections every year, along with other respiratory viruses.
 Healthy people usually experience mild, cold-like symptoms and recover in 1-2 weeks.
-But RSV can be serious, especially for infants and older adults.
+But RSV can be serious, especially for infants, patients who are immunocompromised, and older adults.

 RSV can spread when an infected person coughs or sneezes and droplets get in the eyes, nose, or mouth of a healthy person.
 Additionally, touching a contaminated surface that has the virus on it, like a doorknob, and then touching your face can expose you to the virus.
 RSV can also spread through direct contact with the virus, like kissing the face of a child with RSV.